theSafdarAwan/find-extender.nvim/README.md

 ### Finding keys

 Keys related to finding text.
-Remove any of the you want to disable.
+Remove any of the key you want to disable. modes is a string with the modes name initials.

 ```lua
 ---@field finding table finding keys config